back to top

 In this model, there are two types of users and they use the same interface, the buyers as well as the users.
 For example, Airbnb has the same app for the users looking for a place to rent and the ones providing the rental service.
 The service providers can use the same app to book services for themselves.
 This model is used to share underutilized resources.

-This way sharing economy is preferable for marketplace companies who are providing services that can be useful to both and can be shared by both types of users.
+This way sharing economy is preferable for marketplace companies that are providing services that can be useful to both and can be shared by both types of users.

 Gig based OR Freelance Economy